 We find that exchange-traded fund (ETF) lending fees are significantly higher than stock lending fees.
 Two institutional features unique to ETFs play significant roles in explaining the high fees.
 First, regulations restrict investment companies, such as mutual funds and ETFs, from owning ETFs.
 As these institutions are key lenders, their absence reduces the lendable supply in the ETF loan market.
 Second, while the create-to-lend (CTL) mechanism alleviates supply constraints when borrowing demand increases, its efficacy is limited by the associated costs and frictions.
 Our results speak to the limits to arbitrage in the ETF markets.

-Liquidity risk and exchange-traded fund returns, variances, and tracking errors Kyounghun Bae, Daejin KimJournal of Financial EconomicsA version of this paper can be found hereWant to read our summaries of academic finance papers?
-Check out our [...]
+Liquidity risk and exchange-traded fund returns, variances, and tracking errors Kyounghun Bae, Daejin KimJournal of Financial EconomicsA version of this paper can be found hereWant to [...]

-Transaction Costs of Factor-Investing Strategies Feifei Li, Tzee-Man Chow, Alex Pickard & Yadwinder GargFinancial Analysts JournalA version of this paper can be found hereWant to read our summaries of academic finance papers?
-Check out our Academic [...]
+Transaction Costs of Factor-Investing Strategies Feifei Li, Tzee-Man Chow, Alex Pickard & Yadwinder GargFinancial Analysts JournalA version of this paper can be found hereWant to read [...]